 How to manage your finances at University

-Coming to univeristy is, for most new students, the first time you will have to be financially independent.
-This can be a daunting task, but knowing how to best manage your money and take advanatge of the services available to you means that it shouldn’t be.
-There are plenty of support services as well as perks available to students at the Univeristy of Bristol.
+Coming to university is, for most new students, the first time you will have to be financially independent.
+This can be a daunting task, but knowing how to best manage your money and take advantage of the services available to you means that it shouldn’t be.
 Read on to find out how you can access support and for tips on how to make your money last longer.

 You may also be eligible for other funding depending on your course, person circumstances or planned career.
 You can search for scholarships, awards and bursaries on the student funding office website.

 The student funding team can give you information on bursaries and scholarships and help to solve issues with student loans.
 Get in touch with the student funding office if you’re worried about money.
 The Financial Assistance Fund provides emergency funds if you find yourself in financial difficulties and you can apply for an interest-free emergency short-term loan.

 Follow @UoBrisFunding on Twitter for more money saving tips.

 The TOTUM Card is one of the easiest ways to save money with over 200 UK student discounts .
 Whether you want to save money off meals out, travel, fashion, technology or more, the TOTUM card is an essential student investment.

 Don’t wait until you run out of money.
 Draw up a budget before the start of term and plan in rent, insurance, TV licences and flatmate’s birthdays.
 You might find this guide to living expenses helpful.
 You can work out whether you’ll need a part-time job which many students choose to give them some extra cash.
 The University offers advice on where to look for part-time work.
 There are lots of helpful online banks like Monzo which are super useful for keeping track of your spending.
 Splitwise is also an easy way to split bills, taxi fares or food shops with your flatmates.